 Leatherwood Honey is a variety popularized by people in Tasmania, Australia.

 As an island state of the ‘Land Down Under,’ Tasmania shares several of Australia’s flora and fauna.
-But in addition, it has its own unique selection of wildlife.
+In addition, it has its own unique selection of wildlife.
 The region freely flourishes with a wide array of plants and animals.

 Remarkably, some of the world’s primitive rainforests thrive here.
 These temperate places foster something unusually spiced and delightful, the Tasmanian leatherwood honey.
 And as the name goes, it comes from the nectars of the Leatherwood tree.